 We provide service-level agreement commitments related to certain of our Create and Grow Solutions.
-If we fail to meet these contractual commitments, we could be obligated to provide refunds of prepaid amounts or other credits, which would lower our revenue and harm our business, financial condition, and results of operations.
+Solutions customers.
+If we fail to meet these contractual commitments, we our business could be obligated to provide refunds of prepaid amounts or other credits, which would lower our revenue and harm our business, financial condition, and results of operations. harmed.

-Certain of our Create and Grow Solutions include service-level agreements commitments.
-If we are unable to meet the stated service-level commitments, including failure to meet the uptime and response time requirements under our customer agreements, we could face terminations and/or refunds of prepaid amounts or other credits, which could significantly affect both our current and future revenue.
+Certain of our Create and Grow Solutions include customers are entitled to service-level agreements commitments.
+If we are unable to meet the stated service-level commitments, including failure to meet the uptime and response time requirements under our customer agreements, we could face terminations and/or refunds of prepaid amounts or other credits, which could significantly affect both our current and future revenue. terminations.
 Any service-level failures could also damage our reputation, which could also adversely affect our business, financial condition and results of operations.